April ushers in the hottest season of the year in

 March through

-September, with an average maximum UV index of 12, are months with the highest UV index in Luang Prabang, Laos.
-A UV Index value of 11, and more, symbolizes an excessive health risk from unsafe exposure to UV radiation for average individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index value of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for average individuals.

-Note: The maximum daily UV index of 12 during April translates into the following directions:
+Note: In April, the maximum UV index of 12 transforms into these recommendations: